ScilCoop/pasteque-android/README.md

 Our repository hold a master gradle: `./build.gradle` and a subproject, which is the application: `./app/build.gradle`.
 You mostly have to edit the app subproject's gradle.

+You can list all the available tasks with: `gradle tasks`.
 Every informations can be found in the [android's plugins reference][plugin]

 ##Add a flavor
 To add a flavor, you have to create a new folder with the basic files of Vanilla.